OpenMS/pyopenms-docs/docs/source/quantitative_data.rst

     feature.insert(1, f_m1)
     feature.insert(2, f_m2)

-We have thus added two :term:`features` from two individual maps (which have the unique identifier ``1`` and ``2``) to the :py:class:`~.ConsensusFeature`.
+We have thus added two features from two individual maps (which have the unique identifier ``1`` and ``2``) to the :py:class:`~.ConsensusFeature`.
-Next, we inspect the :term:`consensus feature`, compute a "consensus" m/z across the two maps and output the two linked :term:`features`:
+Next, we inspect the :term:`consensus feature`, compute a "consensus" m/z across the two maps and output the two linked features:

 .. code-block:: python
     :linenos: